 This is a full-time, 9-month, tenure-track position with an anticipated start date of August 23, 2023.
 The successful candidate’s academic appointment will be at the Storrs campus.
 Faculty may also be asked to teach at one of UConn’s regional campuses as part of their ordinary workload.
 Salary will be commensurate with qualifications and experience.

 Employment of the successful candidate is contingent upon the successful completion of a pre-employment criminal background check.

-Evaluation of applicants will begin on January 3, 2022.
-For more information regarding the Department of Pharmaceutical Sciences please visit the department website at https://pharmacy.uconn.edu/department-of-pharmaceutical-sciences/.
+Evaluation of applicants will begin immediately.
+For more information regarding the Department of Pharmaceutical Sciences please visit the Department's website at https://pharmacy.uconn.edu/department-of-pharmaceutical-sciences/.

 At the University of Connecticut, our commitment to excellence is complemented by our commitment to building a culturally diverse community.

 This position will be filled subject the budgetary approval.

 All employees are subject to adherence to the State Code of Ethics which may be found at http://www.ct.gov/ethics/site/default.asp.

 The University of Connecticut is committed to building and supporting a multicultural and diverse community of students, faculty and staff.
 The diversity of students, faculty and staff continues to increase, as does the number of honors students, valedictorians and salutatorians who consistently make UConn their top choice.
 More than 100 research centers and institutes serve the University’s teaching, research, diversity, and outreach missions, leading to UConn’s ranking as one of the nation’s top research universities.
 UConn’s faculty and staff are the critical link to fostering and expanding our vibrant, multicultural and diverse University community.
 As an Affirmative Action/Equal Employment Opportunity employer, UConn encourages applications from women, veterans, people with disabilities and members of traditionally underrepresented populations.